Home K Hard Water Causes

 The Cold “Hard-Water” Facts:

-Gas water heaters are up to 24% more cost efficient on treated water
+Water heaters are up to 24% more cost efficient with treated water.

-Electric water heaters can accumulate as much as 30 lbs of scale shortening the life of the heating element
+Electric water heaters can accumulate a large volume of limescale shortening the life of the heating element

 You can use 50% less soap and detergent with soft water.
 Hard water makes soap work harder.